Embracing the weird and wonderful world of Frank Dux, a self-proclaimed record breaker with a rather dubious history

 “On Bloodsport, we got into it during one of the fight scenes,” Dux would claim.
 “And I said, ‘Jean-Claude, that’s bullshit.
 Fights don’t go down like that.’
 Then he said, ‘It’s my movie too and I want what’s best for the film!
 I’ll show you a fighter and I’ll fight you on the roof of the hotel!’
 And we did.
 He actually challenged me to a fight.
 And I said, ‘Okay, after dailies, I’ll meet you up there.’
 So he met me on the roof of the Victoria hotel.
 We’re 60 stories in the air, I’m not kidding you.
 And I walked out on the ledge and I was waiting for him because I knew he wasn’t going to come alone.
 And I was right: He came with [Bloodsport actor] Michel Qissi and two other guys.
 And he showed up and said, ‘I see he didn’t show up.’
 And I said, ‘Hey, asshole, I’m right over here.”
 When he saw he had to walk [across] an I-beam to me, and I threw a jumping spin heel kick on the ledge of the building there, he goes: Holy shit.’
 I said, ‘Real Kumite fighters, we fight here.
 You want to fight, let’s fight?’
 And he just started laughing and he says, ‘Frank, you’re crazy.
 You’re craaaaaaazy.’
 He says, ‘I love you.
 Okay, okay, you made your point.
 We do it your way.
 I buy you dinner tonight.’
 And he did.”

-Despite his seemingly endless fabrications, it’s difficult to dislike Dux on any serious level.
-Like a circus ringmaster, he thrives on fantastical deceit like a bright-eyed boy attempting to impress a schoolyard crush.
+Despite his seemingly endless fabrications, it’s difficult to dislike Dux on any serious level, and if any film had to immortalise him, I’m glad it’s Bloodsport.
+Like a circus ringmaster, Dux thrives on fantastical deceit like a bright-eyed boy attempting to impress a schoolyard crush, and his fingerprints are all over this movie.
 There was a boy I knew growing up who was very much the same.
-He too was weaned on a diet of Cannon action fodder, and often told tall tales of high-kickery, none of which anyone ever played witness to.
+Weaned on a diet of action fodder, he often told tall tales of high-kickery, none of which anyone ever played witness to.
 They were wild stories too, particularly one in which he took on a rude chip shop owner with multiple roundhouse kicks.
 You’d think only a kid would be capable of such fantasies.